All the CX goodness—straight to your inbox

 • Implement technology: Use a survey tool that will help you create the surveys, collect the data, and provide visual reports of the responses.
 There’s a ton of tools out there, but even a simple Google Form is a good place to start.

 • Carefully choose the questions: Take time to figure out what types of questions you want to include in the survey.
 Make your agents feel valuable when responding to the survey.
-Make them feel heard by asking them about their managers, satisfaction with benefits and perks, their salary, and how the company can improve overall.

 • Improve based on the feedback: Once the survey results are in, take time to analyze the responses and review them with your leadership team, as well as your direct reports.
 Use this information to then implement new things to help move the needles in the right direction once the next survey is conducted.
-Take into consideration the feedback they provide so that they can feel involved in the improvement process, this way, they will be more eager to engage in future surveys.

 The agent satisfaction survey process